 Walter Payton College Prep1034 North Wells, Chicago

-Please join the Chicago Artists Chorale for in other words, a sophisticated program of choral music to close out their third season!
-The program will feature innovative and unique choral repertoire that has one thing in common: there are no lyrics!
+Please join the Chicago Artists Chorale for in other words, the final choral program of their third season.
+The concert will feature innovative and daring repertoire that has one thing in common: There are no lyrics.

-Come enjoy an evening of music by contemporary composers including Greg Jasperse, Kerry Marsh, and Oscar Escalada as the Chicago Artists Chorale explores the powerful versatility of the human voice. in other words will allow the audience to experience many styles of music in which the lyrics will not inherently carry any meaning; so it is up to you to interpret the meaning of the song.
+In an evening of music by contemporary composers including Greg Jasperse, Bobby McFerrin, Kerry Marsh, and Oscar Escalada, the Chicago Artists Chorale will explore the powerful versatility of the human voice.

 Tom Vendafreddo, conductor